MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   #define NEOPIXEL_PIN     4       // LED driving pin
   //#define NEOPIXEL2_TYPE NEOPIXEL_TYPE
   //#define NEOPIXEL2_PIN    5
-  #define NEOPIXEL_PIXELS 30       // Number of LEDs in the strip, larger of 2 strips if 2 neopixel strips are used
+  #define NEOPIXEL_PIXELS 30       // Number of LEDs in the strip, larger of 2 strips if 2 NeoPixel strips are used
   #define NEOPIXEL_IS_SEQUENTIAL   // Sequential display for temperature change - LED by LED.
 Disable to change all LEDs at once.
   #define NEOPIXEL_BRIGHTNESS 127  // Initial brightness (0-255)
   //#define NEOPIXEL_STARTUP_TEST  // Cycle through colors at startup